Mahsab009/Toyota_Used_Car_Analysis/README.md

 Target Variable: price

 For homework 2, two categorical variables were chosen and visualized using barplot and piechart.

+For homework 3, two scatterplots and regression plots were created using numeric columns of the datasets.
+Pair plots were also created and analyzed.
+Categorical variables were incorporated as hue where it was deemed necessary.